 What a Waste!

-Waste occurs when a spouse spends money or uses property for an improper purpose.
-You may be able to make a claim for waste if assets, or money, were spent on a girlfriend, a secret gambling habit or illegal drugs, for example.
+Waste occurs when a spouse spends money or uses the property for an improper purpose.
+You may be able to make a claim for waste if assets, or money, were spent on a girlfriend, a secret gambling habit, or illegal drugs, for example.

 Unfortunately, not all losses by a spouse are regarded as waste.
 Spending too much money on legitimate activities (such as shopping, or golf) will not be considered “waste” by a court even though you may consider such over-spending to be wasteful.

 Whatever the case, it is important to inform your attorney if you believe your spouse is wasting community assets.
 If your spouse is attempting to waste or hide money during the divorce, your attorney may seek a court order to protect your property until the assets are divided.
 Your attorney may also be able to obtain an appropriate adjustment to the property division to compensate you.